Skip to content

 Cost per person per day for any shared trip, event, or household total.

-Calculate cost per head per day for shared trips or household expenses.
-Split total spend by people and days.
-Instant result, no signup.
+Calculate cost per head per day for shared trips or household expenses — split total spend by people and days for a per-unit figure.

 What this tool does